 Or you might want to explore something new and different that might be equally as interesting that you've never heard of before.
 Whatever your reasons, here are some alternatives to the UK's most popular degree choices.
 A word of warning...it's a long list!

-If you didn’t know, aquaculture is the rearing of aquatic animals and plants and includes culture of species such as prawns, shrimps, mussels, oysters, crocodiles, turtles and algae, and aquaculture already produces more than half of all of the fish consumed globally.
-Modules might include evolution and genetics, animal physiology, production environments, disease, nutrition and microbiology.
+If you didn’t know, aquaculture is the rearing of aquatic animals and plants that includes cultures of species such as prawns, shrimps, mussels, oysters, crocodiles, turtles and algae, and aquaculture already produces more than half of all of the fish consumed globally.
+Modules might include evolution and genetics, animal physiology, production environments, disease, nutrition, and microbiology.
 Upon graduating you’ll be well equipped to work in the aquaculture industry or to work with related pharmaceutical and biotechnological companies.
 Potential roles include pollution control, environmental impact assessment, fisheries management, governmental regulation, and conservation.

 Biomedical science is the application of biology-based science for medical use, be it research, health monitoring, or treatment.
 The degree course offers you broad training in a wide range of medically related disciplines, including physiology, pharmacology, neuroscience, cell biology, microbiology, anatomy and histology, genetics, biochemistry and immunology.
 Many courses also contain a strong practical component, providing a sound basis for a career at the forefront of medical research.

 Healthcare Science is a practical degree that combines academic study with NHS placements to provide professional training in the medical and biological sciences.
 It leads to a career in clinical physiology, specialising in cardiac physiology or respiratory and sleep physiology.
 You’ll spend about a third of your time on placements and you’ll learn how to record and analyse a range of investigations and diagnostic tests.